Living abroad

 • online banking services;

-• the ability to make payments through the SEPA system (Single Euro Payments Area).
+• the ability to make payments through the SEPA system.

 Access to other bank services is provided by opening a current account.
 Its cost is 2.5 times higher, e.g., €250.

-A deposit in a Portuguese bank.
+Deposits in Portuguese banks.
 The rate is 0,8% per annum.
 The state guarantees the return of the deposit in the amount of €100,000 in the event of a bank failure.

 Opening a corporate account.
 The minimal cost of opening a business account is €800, and you must pay around €50 per month for its maintenance.